viggy28/pg_savior/README.md

 2. Navigate to the repository directory.
 3. Run `make` to build the extension.
 4. Run `make install` to install the extension.

-## Warning

-This is not ready for production yet.
-It's a WIP and there cases where it blocks delete statements even if there is a "where" condition.

 ## Demo